-In the evening, drive to Menbar Tsho (the burning lake).
+In evening, drive to Menbar Tsho (the burning lake).
 This holy lake is located about 20km from the town.
 When the locals visit this lake they tie a coin inside a white scarf, make a wish and offer it to the lake.
 It is believed someday your wish will be fulfilled.
 Overnight Bumthang.
 (Alt; 2580m)

 People sometimes refer to the entire region as Gangtey after the name of the Gangtey Goenpa that is situated on a ridge overlooking the Phobjikha valley.
-According to a legend that the Gangtey Goenpa was founded by the grandson ( the mind incarnation) of Pema Lingpa in 1613.
-The Phobjikha valley is also one of the roosting grounds of the Black-necked cranes that migrate each year in winter from its northern habitats in Tibet and Siberia to these grounds.
+According to legend that the Gangtey Goenpa was founded by the grandson ( the mind incarnation) of Pema Lingpa in 1613.
+The Phobjikha valley is also one of the roosting grounds of the Black-necked cranes that migrate each year in winter from its nothern habitats in Tibet and Siberia to these grounds.

 Visit Information Centre for the cranes.
 Evening, take a hike through the Blue Pine forest to the village farmhouse.
-Try traditional Bhutanese snacks made from corn and rice with homemade wine.
+Try traditional Bhutanese snacks made from corn and rice with a homemade wine.
 Overnight Phobjikha.
 (Alt;2900m)

 Early rise and take a walk out into the valley to enjoy the sunrise.
 As you ascend to the hilltop visit Gangtey Goenpa while the monks will be sitting for their morning prayers.
-This is the biggest Nyingma temple of the kingdom.
+This is biggest Nyingma temple of the kingdom.
 Drive to Thimphu taking a stop at Dochula resort for mountain view and refreshment.
 Thimphu is a small, charming capital city nestled in the heart of the Himalayas.
 It is nothing like what a capital city is imagined to be.
 Most of the houses and buildings are painted and constructed in traditional Bhutanese style.

 Check in hotel for some rest and then take a drive to Buddha Gang to enjoy the sunset and the lovely view of Thimphu city.
-Astrologers & locals believe this spot is one of the main meeting points of the sacred energy vibe of the country hence the massive statue of Buddha facing the rising sun.
+Astrologers & locals believe this spot is one of the main meeting point of the sacred energy vibe of the country hence the massive statue of Buddha facing the rising sun.
 On the way back circumambulate around Memorial Chorten.
-This huge stupa was built in memory of the late 3rd King and it’s the favorite place for the people of Thimphu to pray and show their devotion.
+This huge stupa was built in memory of the late 3rd King and it’s the favourite place for the people of Thimphu to pray and show their devotion.

 From here on embark on a walking tour that includes; Hongkong Market/ Main Traffic/ Norzin Lam/ Central Plaza/ Clock Tower, etc. Overnight Thimphu.
 (Alt; 2320m)

-In the morning, drive to the animal sanctuary where the national animal of Bhutan, the Takin, is found in captivity.
+In morning, drive to the animal sanctuary where the national animal of Bhutan, the Takin, is found in captivity.
 Walk around the BBS tower which is also known as the “romantic point” and lovers often come here to look at the panoramic view of the Thimphu valley.
 En route visit Nunnery temple.
 You can show your devotion here by praying with the Buddhist nuns.

 Visit the National Library where ancient manuscripts are preserved.
 They also have on display the largest Picture Book on Bhutan in the world.